MunchProductionz/decimal-binary-converter/README.md

 Run the following commands:
-1. Install dependencies using: `pip install setuptools wheel twine`.
+1. Install dependencies using: `pip install setuptools build wheel twine`.
-2. Build source code and binary distribution wheel using: `python setup.py sdist bdist_wheel`.
+2. Build source code and binary distribution wheel using: `python -m build`.
-3. Upload the distribution wheel to the Python package index using: `twine upload dist/*`.
+3. A: Upload the distribution wheel to the Test Python Package Index using: `twine upload --repository testpypi dist/*`.
+(Requires an API Key.
+Get it by [registering an account](https://test.pypi.org/manage/unverified-account/?next=%2Fmanage%2Faccount%2F#api-tokens)).
+4. B: Upload the distribution wheel to the Python Package Index using: `twine upload dist/*`.

 ---